 5) Ear Position

-Dogs' ears will tell you a lot about how they're feeling and the kind of mood they're in.
+Dogs' ears will tell you a lot about how they're feeling and what kind of mood they're in.
 A relaxed, submissive dog will likely put their ears down and back or signal they're ready for some affection.
-Of course, if you notice they're also growling and looking aggressive, they're in protection mode and may launch at something or someone around them.
-A dog with up ears could simply be listening or on high alert, depending on the rest of your dog's body language.
+Of course, if you notice that their dog communication involves growling and looking aggressive, they're in protection mode and may launch at something or someone around them.
+A dog with its ears up could simply be listening or on high alert, depending on the rest of your dog's body language.

-One of the primary modes of dog communication is barking to get their point across, even when trying to train them to stay quiet.
+One of the primary modes of communication among dogs is barking to get their point across, even when you’re trying to train them to stay quiet.
 Fast barking usually means they're alert and anxious and may grow loud to warn strangers to stay away.
 A barking dog that's also jumping around or racing is trying to play or is over-excited.
-It's essential to pay attention to your dogs' barks, especially if they're yelping and it's grown high-pitched.
+It's essential to pay attention to dog communication, especially if they're yelping and their barks have grown high-pitched.
 They could be injured and need attention.

 Dog licking is most often associated with a desire for food, although short licks may mean they're curious or uncertain.
 Watch if they're also tilting their head or their ears are up and alert.
+Sometimes a dog communicating with humans simply means they’re in the mood for a snack.
 If they're licking their mouth and standing up, they're asking for a treat, please!
-Offer a Premium Chicken Jerky Dog Treat that's all-natural and contains one ingredient: USDA Grade A Chicken with no fillers colors or added flavors.
+Offer a Premium Chicken Jerky Dog Treat that's all-natural and contains one ingredient: USDA Grade A Chicken with no fillers, colors, or added flavors.

-When your dog communicates with you, it's essential to give them feedback, encouragement, reassurance, or redirection, depending on their body language.
+When your furry friend is showing signs of dog communication, it's essential to give them feedback, encouragement, reassurance, or redirection, depending on their body language.
 Start by incorporating more healthy treats and meal toppers to keep your pet healthy and encourage their good behavior.
 Browse our entire collection of healthy items here for a happy and healthy pup.